coleifer/peewee/docs/peewee/framework_integration.rst

            user = User.create(name=name, email=email)
            return {'id': user.id, 'name': user.name}

-Do not manage the connection with a ``yield`` dependency or as request hook.
+Do not manage the connection with a ``yield`` dependency or as a request hook.
 FastAPI dispatches a sync dependency's setup, the endpoint, and the teardown as three separate threadpool calls(!), and under load they land on different threads.
 Peewee's connection state is thread-local, so each operation may see a